-Many people believed the Indians of Cuba extinct.
-Others, like Cuban scholar Felipe Pichardo Moya, believed that the Island Arawak, Arawak-Taíno or Indians of Cuba survived in more than just the cultural and linguistic legacy of Cuba.
-In a 1945 address to the Cuban Academy of History, Pichardo took "sharp issue with the widely accepted opinion that the Cuban natives were practically exterminated in the century after the conquest," and harangued his colleagues for their fixation with a nationalistic history that ignored evidence of an "Indian" past.
-Some believed that Amerindian communities of "half-breeds - almost as pure breeds," as British botanist and explorer Sir Harry Johnston of the Royal Geographical Society put it in 1908, continued to exist, especially in eastern Cuba.
-Various observers in Cuba, from missionaries and anthropologists to military officials and foreign travelers, made similar observations about Amerindians in Cuba during the late nineteenth and early twentieth centuries.2
+By the mid-twentieth century, many people believed the Indians of Cuba to be extinct.
+Others, however, like Cuban scholar Felipe Pichardo Moya, believed that the Island Arawak, also known as Arawak-Taíno or Indians of Cuba, survived in more than just the cultural and linguistic legacy of Cuba.
+In a 1945 address to the Cuban Academy of History, Pichardo Moya took "sharp issue with the widely accepted opinion that the Cuban natives were practically exterminated in the century after the conquest," and harangued his colleagues for their fixation with a nationalistic history that ignored evidence of an "Indian" past.1 Some believed that Amerindian communities of "half-breeds-almost as pure breeds," as British botanist and explorer